dennisbrowngerminiasi/omega-bull-data-manager/README.md

 These endpoints allow multiple clients and the data manager to cooperate and avoid simultaneous IBKR connections.

+If the data manager cannot connect to Trader Workstation at startup because another process already holds the lone IBKR session, it logs the failure but continues running.
+The active client can then release the connection via the `release_ibkr` flow described above.

 If the data manager loses its own Trader Workstation connection while a client holds the reservation, the server sends a `release_ibkr` message with `{"status":"release_requested"}` to the connected client.
 Upon receiving this